serhiinkh/node-hmr/README.md

 * `callback` Function which will be called each time when some file was changed
 * `options` Options object.
 Optional
-  * `debug` Show list of modules which was removed from cache.
-Default: false instantiating the watching as chokidar discovers these file paths (before the `ready` event).
+  * `debug` Show list of modules which was removed from the cache.
+Default: false
-  * `watchDir` Relative path to directory to be watched recursively.
-Default: directory of current module
+  * `watchDir` Relative path to the directory to be watched recursively.
+Default: directory of the  current module
   * `chokidar` Chokidar [options](https://github.com/paulmillr/chokidar#api)

 ## Usage